Smruthi3/Generating-PDF-report-using-Python/README.md

 pip install fpdf

-There are two folders craeted:
+Two folders are created:

 One for static images - header,footer and logo
-Second foalde Saved_Analysis_files - images,text files
+Second for Saving Analysis files - images,text files

-pdf_generation is main function takes two arguments:-
+pdf_generation() function takes two arguments and generate pdf report:-

 1. Location of the analysis charts,text files
 2. Analysis varibales [ It is a dataframe containing the analysis variable name and variable type, refer Inputfile -> Analysis_Vars ]

-The final output file is svaed in Output foalder
+The final output file is saved in Output folder